Key Takeaways

 Choosing the Right Tool

 Not all invoice automation solutions are equal.
+With 75% of AP departments now using some form of AI or automation [Ardent Partners 2025], the market is crowded—but capability gaps remain significant.
 Here's what separates basic OCR from true AP automation:

 | Capability | Basic OCR | Full AP Automation |